A Guide to Standardized Testing

 By using email as the foundation of your marketing plan—and ensuring your target audience’s contact information is accurate—you can share a concise description of your offering and its benefits, along with links to more detailed information.
 This gives a potential client the flexibility to review the material at their convenience.
 From there, you can follow up with a phone call and move on to a more in-depth presentation.

-2. Get on the Approved Vendor List The Tech Edvocate emphasized the importance of being placed on the approved vendor list .
+The Tech Edvocate emphasized the importance of being placed on the approved vendor list.
 Without this placement, your company may struggle to gain access to potential customers within certain educational institutions.

 To ensure compliance with laws, policies, and other regulations, your company will likely need to reach out to the purchasing department or a similar decision-maker.
 Becoming an approved school vendor not only helps you meet necessary requirements but also opens the door to long-term partnerships with schools and districts.